 How to create your CPA Exam plan based on CPA Exam changes

 In January 2024, the CPA Exam will change.
 Students are uncertain about how these changes will impact your CPA Exam experience—should you keep studying for the CPA Exam as-is, or put studying on hold until the new CPA Exam’s content is released?
-The AICPA recently released the CPA Exam Exposure Draft, which explains in detail the structural and content changes that will be reflected in the new exam as of January 2024.
-We’ve already shared key takeaways from the Exposure Draft for students and educators.
+The AICPA recently released the CPA Exam Final Blueprint, which explains in detail the structural and content changes that will be reflected in the new exam as of January 2024.
+We’ve already shared key takeaways from the Final Blueprint for students and educators.
 In this article, we’ll share implications of the Exposure Draft for students and how this news can help shape your CPA Exam studies.

 Create your CPA Exam testing plan with the CPA Evolution in mind